 Barking Dogs & Normal Barking Behaviour

-Some of the Reasons Why Dogs Bark:
+Some Reasons Why Dogs Bark

-To get attention.
+- To get attention.
 Many times you'll find

 puppies yapping to try to get your attention (adult

-dogs do this too, of course - for instance, a
+dogs do this too, of course - for instance, a dog may

-owner to give him a treat).
+bark continuously until his owner gives him a treat).

 If you give in and turn your attention to the barker, you are rewarding him for barking.
 Ignore him instead.
 Reward him when he's quiet.

 - "Play barking".
 Some dogs give